hifirworks/hifir/libhifir/README.md

 Note that HIFIR uses OpenMP for computing the Schur complement.
 You can disable OpenMP by setting `USE_OPENMP=0`, i.e., `make USE_OPENMP=0 -j`.

+Note that to install to a system directory, you may need to add `sudo` in front of the `make install` command.

 Once the installation is complete, we will have

 - `${PREFIX}/include/libhifir.h`: This is the header file.